martinResearch/DEODR/readme.md

 * multithreading
 * GPU acceleration
 * differentiable handling of seams at visible self intersections
-* self-collision detection to prevent interpenetrations
+* self-collision detection to prevent interpenetrations (that lead to aliasing and non differentiability along the visible self-intersections)
+* phong shading
 * texture mip-mapping (would require [trilinear filtering](https://en.wikipedia.org/wiki/Trilinear_filtering) to make it smoother and differentiable)
 * shadow casting (making it differentiable would be challenging)